 One lesser-known way to make extra money is transcribing or translating music lyrics.
 If you know multiple languages and spend a lot of time at home, you can use your time working with companies such as Welocalize.

 Some companies pay for focus group participation to collect people’s opinions about new and upcoming music.
-These groups pay well — between $75 – $100 — and you don’t have to be in a specific location to start.
-One website that allows you to do this is FocusGroups.org.
+These groups pay well — between $75 to $100 — and you don’t have to be in a specific location to start.

 Upwork is a platform where professionals connect with freelancers.
 Well-established freelancers with high ratings can make thousands of dollars annually performing services they love.